againerdewar/personal-site/_root/research.md

 - In a forthcoming paper co-authored with my Ph.D. adviser Ira Gessel, we enumerate unlabeled bipartite blocks.
 - In another forthcoming paper with Ira Gessel, we enumerate unlabeled $k$-trees using a different structural approach than that applied in my dissertation.
 - I am currently preparing a paper (available as a preprint below) in which I enumerate unlabeled polygonal and $k$-gonal 2-trees.
+- I am currently preparing a paper (available as a preprint below) in which I develop the algebraic and categorical theory of $\Gamma$-species and connect it to classical Pólya-theoretic results.

 ### Publications
 #### Papers in print